Emanuel Augustus: Other achievements

+Boxing Style

+Augustus is known for his unorthodox style.
+He would routinely dance in the ring, including his trademark string-puppet dance.
+Yet Emanuel was also known for his incredible defense, routinely slipping punches and using shoulder rolls to avoid punches.
+Augustus used exceptional conventional footwork, but also used unorthodox footwork.
+According to Emanuel's long-time friend LJ Morvant, many of his unorthodox techniques came from characters in the video game Tekken.
+His fighting style would lead to him earning the Nickname the drunken master.

+He once stated “If you were watching my fight, I wanted to give you your money's worth.”

 Outside the ring

-During a 2012 interview with boxing expert Dan Rafael, Floyd Mayweather Jr. stated Augustus was the toughest opponent he had faced in his career.
+During a 2012 interview with boxing expert Dan Rafael, Floyd Mayweather Jr. stated Augustus was the toughest opponent he had faced in his career and Augustus's record didn't reflect the fighter's skills.

 On the night of October 13, 2014, Augustus was critically wounded after being hit in the back of the head by a random gunshot and was on life support.
 Baton Rouge Police named 21-year-old Christopher Stills as a suspect in the crime, but subsequently dropped charges due to lack of witnesses or evidence of intent, as Stills was alleged to have fired a gun several times in the air but not at a target.
 Augustus eventually recovered, and was living with his sister in Baton Rouge.
 As of 2016, Augustus was engaged to be married, was in improved health and spirits, and had returned in training.

+In August 2025, Augustus was added into the boxing video game Undisputed as DLC.